Skip to main content

 Open Positions

 September 12 – Judicial Forum, Ottawa County.
-See video of forum Here
+To view video click HERE

 September 16 - Candidate Forum - Stat House Reps Districts 85,86, and 89 Link to the Forum video Here